Pharmacogenomics from your existing DNA data

 Know exactly when this report matters — starting a new prescription, visiting the ER, switching antidepressants, or beginning a statin.

-A one-page clinical reference with gene results, phenotypes, and suggested actions your doctor or pharmacist can review in under 60 seconds.
+A clinical reference with gene results, phenotypes, and suggested actions your doctor or pharmacist can review in under 60 seconds.

 CPIC Level A/B